Failure of electronic components: Printed circuit board failures

-Relay failures
+Relay and switch failures

-Every time the contacts of an electromechanical relay or contactor are opened or closed, there is a certain amount of contact wear.
-An electric arc occurs between the contact points (electrodes) both during the transition from closed to open (break) or from open to closed (make).
+Every time the contacts of a conventional electromechanical relay, switch or contactor are opened or closed, there is a certain amount of contact wear.
+An electric arc may occur between the contact points both during the transition from closed to open (break) or from open to closed (make).
 The arc caused during the contact break (break arc) is akin to arc welding, as the break arc is typically more energetic and more destructive.
 The heat and current of the electrical arc across the contacts creates specific cone & crater formations from metal migration.
 In addition to the physical contact damage, there appears also a coating of carbon and other matter.
-This degradation drastically limits the overall operating life of a relay or contactor to a range of perhaps 100,000 operations, a level representing 1% or less than the mechanical life expectancy of the same device.
+This degradation limits the overall operating life of a relay or contactor to a range of perhaps 100,000 operations, a level representing 1% or less than the mechanical life expectancy of the same device without arcing.

 Semiconductor failures

-Many failures result in generation of hot electrons.
+Many failures produce hot electrons.
 These are observable under an optical microscope, as they generate near-infrared photons detectable by a CCD camera.
 Latchups can be observed this way.
-If visible, the location of failure may present clues to the nature of the overstress.
-Liquid crystal coatings can be used for localization of faults: cholesteric liquid crystals are thermochromic and are used for visualisation of locations of heat production on the chips, while nematic liquid crystals respond to voltage and are used for visualising current leaks through oxide defects and of charge states on the chip surface (particularly logical states).
-Laser marking of plastic-encapsulated packages may damage the chip if glass spheres in the packaging line up and direct the laser to the chip.
+If visible, the location of failure may present clues to the nature of the stress.
+Liquid crystal coatings can be used for localization of faults: cholesteric liquid crystals are thermochromic and are used for visualisation of locations of heat production on the chips.
+Nematic liquid crystals respond to voltage and are used for visualising current leaks through oxide defects and of charge states on the chip surface (particularly logical states).

 Examples of semiconductor failures relating to semiconductor crystals include: